Alpha Phi Alpha: Consolidation and expansion

 The fraternity's constitution was adopted on December 4, 1906, limiting membership to "Negro male" students and providing that the General Convention of the Fraternity would be created following the establishment of the fourth chapter of Alpha Phi Alpha.
 The preamble states the purpose of Alpha Phi Alpha:

 Chapters of Alpha Phi Alpha are given Greek-letter names in order of installation into the fraternity.
 No chapter is designated Omega, the last letter of the Greek alphabet and traditionally used for "the end".
-Deceased brothers are considered by brothers to have joined Omega Chapter.
+Deceased brothers are considered by brothers to have joined Omega chapter.

-Founders Eugene Kinckle Jones and Nathaniel Allison Murray chartered the second, third, and fourth chapters, at Howard University, Virginia Union University, and University of Toronto respectively, in December 1907 and January 1908.
+Founders Eugene Kinckle Jones and Nathaniel Allison Murray chartered the second, third, and fourth chapters at Howard University, Virginia Union University, and the University of Toronto, respectively, in December 1907 and January 1908.
 The charter at Howard made it the site of the organization of the first black Greek letter organization for men among historically black colleges.
 The first black Greek letter organization among historically black colleges was Alpha Kappa Alpha Sorority Incorporated, as it was established early in November 1907.
-The charter at the University of Toronto also made Alpha Phi Alpha the first international intercollegiate black Greek letter organization.
-The establishment of chapters at what were not considered to be grade A universities was the source of debate among the founders.
-The non grade A universities included Negro universities, particularly other than Howard University.

 The purpose and objective of the fraternity within the articles of incorporation were declared "educational and for the mutual uplift of its members."
 The fraternity has established the Alpha Phi Alpha Archives at Howard University's Moorland-Spingarn Research Center to preserve the history of the organization.

 The fraternity chartered its first international chapter at the University of Toronto in 1908.
 Chapters have been chartered in London, Frankfurt, Monrovia, the Caribbean, South Africa, and South Korea.

-The first general convention assembled in December 1908 at Howard University in Washington, D.C., producing the first ritual and the election of the first General President of Alpha Phi Alpha, Moses A. Morrison.
-Each newly elected General President is automatically considered one of the "100 most influential Black Americans."
+The first general convention was assembled in December 1908 at Howard University in Washington, D.C., producing the first ritual and the election of the first General President of Alpha Phi Alpha, Moses A. Morrison.
+Each newly elected General President is automatically considered one of the "100 most influential Black Americans".

-The fraternity established its first alumni chapter Alpha Lambda in 1911 in Louisville, Kentucky.
+The fraternity established its first alumni chapter, Alpha Lambda, in 1911 in Louisville, Kentucky.
 It was again incorporated as a national organization on April 3, 1912, under the laws of Congress within the District of Columbia, under the name and title of The Alpha Phi Alpha Fraternity.